Allan McKeown: Television producer

 He was one of the first independent television producers in the UK.
 McKeown not only produced in Britain with his company, WitzEnd, but also produced in the US for all of the networks.
-In 1986, Witzend acquired Selectv, and in the process became a public company.
-The company grew as it added Alomo, a venture with writers Laurence Marks and Maurice Gran to its stable of production companies.
+In 1986, Witzend acquired SelecTV, a company at that time primarily concerned with operating then-novel cable TV networks in the UK, and in the process became a public company.
+By 1988, all interest in SelecTV continuing as a cable operator was dropped, with the disposal of all related assets.
+The company was now solely focussed on production, and grew as it added Alomo, a venture with writers Laurence Marks and Maurice Gran to its stable of production companies.
 In 1990, McKeown was a founding member of the Meridian consortium.
 The consortium was awarded the ITV television franchise for the South East of England.

 McKeown was responsible for all of Meridian's comedy programming.
-In 1994 Selectv (the cable channel) was launched its programming, mainly programs produced by McKeown.
+In 1994 SelecTV (a cable TV channel re-using the name of the former operator) launched its programming, mainly programs produced by McKeown and selected Yorkshire TV offerings.
 In March 1996, McKeown accepted £51 million for SelecTV, now a broadcaster and a major supplier of television programs, from Pearson, then owner of the Financial Times.
 McKeown returned to the US producing the HBO comedy series, Tracey Takes On... for wife, Tracey Ullman.
-The series won six Emmy Awards.
+The series won seven Primetime Emmy Awards.
 McKeown invested in the media launching web site itstv.com, an international distribution web site.
 The company was sold in March 2000.
 In 2007, McKeown launched Allan McKeown Presents, Ltd. The company produced the Indian comedy series, Mumbai Calling as well as Tracey Ullman's State of the Union (2008–10).